Cebu Strait

 Cebu Strait (Tagalog: Kipot ng Cebú; also Bohol Strait) is a strait in the Central Visayas region in the Philippines.

 Geography

 The Cebu Strait (and its 3 channels, the Mactan, the Olango, & the Hilutangan) connects the western part of the Bohol Sea with the Camotes Sea, and separates the island provinces of Cebu and Bohol.

 Transport

 The strait is a major sea-lane connecting Cebu City on the strait's northern end with port cities in the south such as Dumaguete in Negros Oriental and Cagayan de Oro in Northern Mindanao.

-Mactan Island, on the northern end of the strait, has Mactan International Airport, one of the major airports in the country.
+Mactan Island, on the northern end of the strait, has Mactan–Cebu International Airport, one of the major airports in the country.